CanonicalLtd/maas-docs/en/installconfig-network-ipv6.md

 ## Enable IPv6

-You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate rack controller interface for your IPv6 subnet, in addition to the one you need for your IPv4 subnet.
+You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate rack controller interface for your IPv6 subnet.
 The IPv6 interface must define a static address range.
 Provided that you already have a functioning IPv6 network, that's all there is to it.
 The following sections will go into more detail about what is supported, what is needed, and what to do if you